open-policy-agent/gatekeeper/website/versioned_docs/version-v3.7.x/externaldata.md

 Example template:
 https://github.com/open-policy-agent/gatekeeper/blob/master/test/externaldata/dummy-provider/policy/template.yaml

-## Authenticate API server against Webhook (Self managed K8s cluster only)
+## Authenticate the API server against Webhook (Self managed K8s cluster only)

-**Note:** To enable authenticate api server requires modifying cluster resources that may not be possible in managed K8s cluster
+**Note:** To enable authenticating the API server you have to be able to modify cluster resources.
+This may not be possible for managed K8s clusters.

-To ensure a request to the Gatekeeper webhook is coming from the api server, Gatekeeper needs to validate the client cert in the request.
-To enable authenticate api server, the following configuration can be made:
+To ensure a request to the Gatekeeper webhook is coming from the API server, Gatekeeper needs to validate the client cert in the request.
+To enable authenticate API server, the following configuration can be made:

-1. Deploy gatekeeper with a client CA cert name.
+1. Deploy Gatekeeper with a client CA cert name.
 Provide name of the client CA with the flag `--client-cert-name`.
 The same name will be used to read certificate from the webhook secret.
-The webhook will only authenticate apiserver requests if client CA name is provided with flag.
+The webhook will only authenticate API server requests if client CA name is provided with flag.

 2. You will need to patch the webhook secret manually to attach client ca crt.
 Update secret `gatekeeper-webhook-server-cert` to include `clientca.crt`.
 Key name `clientca.crt` should match the name passed with `--client-cert-name` flag.